Updated: August 25, 2023

 Tourism real estate

-Given the booming tourism sector in Lisbon, which just seems to be going from strength to strength, there areas offer options to invest in tourism real estate.
+Given the booming tourism sector in Lisbon, which just seems to be going from strength to strength, these areas offer options to invest in tourism real estate.
 From hotel projects to serviced apartments, there are several investment options on the table.

 Key Locations for Real Estate Investment in Lisbon